ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 Big thanks to the anons of /aidg/ and the wider AI Dungeon community for their feedback and support across the many iterations of this guide, and for constantly inspiring me to do better.
-Specific thanks to PDFanon for all of his hard work on making this wall of text look sexy, to the anons who participated in all my core feedback rounds, and to the anon with Artbreeder that made the guide's fantastic cover[^1].
+Specific thanks to PDFanon for all of his hard work on making this wall of text look sexy, to Paragon for all of his proofreading and feedback work on getting this guide to make sense, to Worble for giving the community guides a home on this website of his, and to the anon with Artbreeder that made the guide's fantastic cover[^1].
 You're all wonderful.
 And, if you've made it this far, having read every single part of this guide (possibly for the fourth/billionth time), thank you.
 I hope you enjoyed my guide, and I hope to see you again soon!

 (If you have questions or feedback on this guide, or would simply like to get in touch, I am available on Discord[^2], as well as by